trueos/sysadm-docs/client_handbook/sysadmclient.rst

    : Viewing User Accounts in User Manager

-The :guilabel:`Standard` view allows you to configure the following:
+The :guilabel:`Standard` view has several options:

-* **User Name:** The name the user will use when they log in to the system.
+* **User Name:** The name an individual uses when logging in to the system.
 It is case sensitive and can not contain any spaces.

 * **Full Name:** This field provides a description of the account and can contain spaces.

-* **Password:** This is where you can change the password for the user.
+* **Password:** Create or change a password for the user.
 The password is case-sensitive and can contain symbols.
-If you want to display the password as you change it, click the :guilabel:`eye` icon.
-Click the icon again to show dots in place of the actual password.
+To display the password as it is changed, click the :guilabel:`eye`.
+Click it again to show dots in place of the password's characters.

 * **UID:** This value is greyed out as it is assigned by the operating system and cannot be changed after the user is created.

-* **Home Dir Path:** If you change the user's home directory, input the full path.
+* **Home Dir Path:** To change the user's home directory, input the full pathway to the new directory.

-* **Shell Path:** If you change the user's default shell, input the full path to an installed shell.
-The paths for each installed shell can be found in :file:`/etc/shells`.
+* **Shell Path:** To change the user's default shell, input the full path to an installed shell.
+The paths for each installed shell are found in :file:`/etc/shells`.

-If you make any changes to a user's "Details", click the :guilabel:`Save` button to save them.
+After making any changes to a user's :guilabel:`Details`, click :guilabel:`Save`.

 :numref:`Figure %s <user2>` demonstrates how this screen changes when clicking :guilabel:`New User`.